locke8/weaponmark/README.md

 Type `weaponmark [Enter]' or 'weaponmark --interactive [Enter]` or `weaponmark -i [Enter]` to receive prompts for all needed input:

 ![Interactive-mode Screen](https://raw.githubusercontent.com/locke8/weaponmark/master/src/main/resources/screens/interactive.png)
-Interactive mode displays what the command line would look like using the input you provided
+Interactive mode displays what the command line would look like using the input you provided and then runs the benchmark.

 #### Help
 Type `weaponmark -h [Enter]` or `weaponmark --help [Enter]` to view usage instructions and options:

 ![Help Screen](https://raw.githubusercontent.com/locke8/weaponmark/master/src/main/resources/screens/help.png)

-##More Features
+## More Features
-### Actions (p.213-216, )
+### Actions (p.213-216)
 Use the `-a<#>` parameter to specify the number of actions per turn.
 The default value is 1.
-For example, a character with Time Dilation(1) would gain a free action every turn and therefore warrant a `-a2` parameter on the command line.
+For example, a character with Time Dilation(1) would gain a free action every turn and therefore warrant an `-a2` parameter on the command line.
 ### Multiple Actions (p.215, p.239)
 You can specify that the turn include a multi-action with `-m<#>`.
 A Multi-action action allows for 2 or 3 usages of the weapon during a single action.
 These "split" actions suffer from dice pool penalties.
 By default, these penalties are 2, 3, 4 for usage 1, 2, and (optionally) 3 in a multi-action.
 The penalties are subtracted from the hit dice pool when executing the attack.
 The penalty values can be overridden with the `-x<#>`, `-y<#>`, and `-z<#>` parameters.
 ### Soak Dice (p.238)
 If you would like to see how your weapon will perform against opponents who can soak damage, use the `-s<#>` parameter.
 For example, if you want to test your weapon effectiveness against an opponent with three soak dice, include `-s3` on the command line.
-### Specialties
+### Specialties (p.117)
 Specialties, as described on page 117 of the core rules book, are supported.
 If you are specialized in the use of your weapon, every 10 you roll to hit yields a bonus roll.
 Additional rolls of 10 extend this effect.
 Rolling a 1 on the bonus roll cancels out the 10.
 Include the `-l` parameter to denote specialization with a weapon.
 ### KiloTurns
 if you are not satisfied with the default 200,000 turns used to determine benchmark results, you can override this.
 Use `-t<#>` to specify the number of turns (in thousands) that the benchmark should run.
 For example, to run one million turns, include `-t1000` on the command line.